-University: P. J. Šafán rik University in Košice Faculty: Faculty of A ints Course ID: KSP/ DS/15 Course name: Master's Thesis Seminar Course type, scope a Course type: Lectur Recommended cour Per week: 0 / 1 Per Course method: pre re / Practice rse-load (hours): study period: 0 / 14 Number of ECTS cro edits: 2 Recommended seme ster/trimester of the course: 3.
+University: P. J. Šafán rik University in Košice Faculty: Faculty of A ints Course ID: KSP/ DS/15 Course name: Master's Thesis Seminar Course type, scope a Course type: Lectur Recommended cour Per week: 0 / 1 Per Course method: pre re / Practice rse-load (hours): study period: 0 / 14 Number of ECTS cro edits: 2 Recommended seme ster/trimester of the course: 5.
 Course level: II.
 Prerequisities: presence at teaching teleconference) - for the teaching; independent profession; elaboration of a presentation; independent development presentation; preparation of the formation of the formation ed by continuous assessment as follows: ng activities (according to the method of teaching - face-to-face/distance via the successful completion of the subject, attendance of min.
 80% of the entire ssional preparation of an overview of foreign research in the subject of the emphasis on research in renowned indexed periodicals, its presentation and literary overview in the scope of 2 standard pages, its submission and elopment of research questions and hypotheses, their submission and final thesis project, its submission and defense at a joint meeting. ly complete the subject, it is necessary to meet all the criteria mentioned.
 If the ll any of the criteria, he will be graded as unclassified (grade X).
 Assessment: for the master's degree well as with its presen 1.
-Knowledge: Students are able to in thesis, including form They have an underst and inclusion of relev They understand meth urse is to acquaint students with the principles of preparation of the final thesis ee, with the basic methodological and statistical procedures of processing, as ntation and defense. nterpret the significance and content of the various components required in a nal requirements, structure, and methodological guidelines. tanding of how to create a literature review, including the search, evaluation, vant scientific sources, both domestic and international. hodological principles for quantitative and qualitative research and are familiar c designing and presenting a research project.
-Students are capable of creating a high-quality literature review using relevant scientific sources, evaluating, and integrating information.
+Knowledge: Students are able to in thesis, including form They have an underst and inclusion of relev They understand meth with the principles of 2.
+Skills: nterpret the significance and content of the various components required in a nal requirements, structure, and methodological guidelines. tanding of how to create a literature review, including the search, evaluation, vant scientific sources, both domestic and international. hodological principles for quantitative and qualitative research and are familiar c designing and presenting a research project. - of creating a high-quality literature review using relevant scientific sources, evaluating, and integrating information.